Eyreon/FLsun-V400/README.md

 This will be your bread and butter!
 The printers probing is a bit flawed in the stock state so we'll want to edit printer.CFG to resolve this.
 This is why we set up the recovery image earlier so we can SSL to the speederpad.
+**For advanced users** The Flsun version of Klipper doesn't properly tram and thus resulting in poor calibration.
+If you are up to the task I would suggest going to vanilla Klipper state, for me the experience was stellar!

  - Make sure to probe with your bed heated at the temperature you will mostly print at and let it soak for about 15 minutes.
  - Change the bed mesh to 9x9 in the config.